-The Network Operations and Internet Security Lab at the University of Chicago, led by Neubauer Professor Nick Feamster, designs and deploys data-driven systems that derive insights from network traffic to understand and improve network performance, security and privacy.
+The Network Operations and Internet Security Lab at the University of Chicago, led by Neubauer Professor Nick Feamster, develops data-driven systems that derive insights from network traffic.
 We also explore how network traffic can reveal insights into human behavior.
+These insights can help us understand and improve network performance, security, and privacy, improve Internet access and affordability, and explore how the proliferation of networked devices can improve social outcomes.
+Read more about our projects below, or check out recent news.

 We apply machine learning and statistical inference to network traffic and other environmental signals in networked environments to (1) infer and improve network performance; (2) infer human behavior and activities in a wide range of circumstances (e.g., health, education); and (3) network privacy and security.